Molalla's Urban Growth Boundary (UGB)

 I live on Main St and can barely get out of my driveway due to traffic.
 There are new apartments being built on the South side of the street which will dump more traffic on the Main St what is the plan for this added traffic?
 2 years ago sidewalk was put in between Safeway and Ona St. However, it stops 3 or 4 houses before joining the sidewalk at Hizzie st. Why was it not finished?
 There is no crosswalk at the end of the sidewalk to cross 211 to reach a sidewalk.
 This is so DANGEROUS !
 Is the plan to wait till someone is killed before finishing it!
 What about sidewalk on 213 from Big Meadow?
 There is another dangerous area for pedestrians.
 We need sidewalks, wider main streets and bypasses for 211 and 213.

-Suzy asked over 2 years ago
+Suzy asked about 3 years ago

 Thank you for visiting the Molalla Current!
 Your questions have been reproduced below for ease of responding: